sreedev-ts/sreedev-ts/README.md

 # This is Sreedev.

-👨🏼‍💻 :Software Engineer Trainee Simplogics
+👨🏼‍💻 Software Engineer Trainee Simplogics

-🏢 :Technopark,Kazhakootam
+🏢 Technopark,Kazhakootam

 Currently doing backend development -Java Springboot

-📧: sreedev@simplogics.com
+📧 sreedev@simplogics.com

 <!---
 sreedev-ts/sreedev-ts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.